 There is a specific procedure that parents must follow in a custody or placement dispute.
 Clearly, it is better for both you and your children to resolve matters outside of this procedure which is time consuming and costly.
 However, that is not always possible.

 First, except in unusual situations, both parties must attend mediation.
 Mediation is a process in which the parties meet with a neutral, third-party who is trained in dispute resolution.
 Discussions and statements made in mediation are confidential and cannot be used against in you in your divorce or paternity case.
 You have the option of attending mediation through the county of your residence which is often available at no or very low cost.
 Or, you can hire a private mediator.
 There are very good mediators available in southeast Wisconsin and many people are able to resolve their custody and placement disputes through this process.
 Sometimes, mediation is deemed not to be appropriate.
 This usually only happens when there is domestic or child abuse or one party refuses, or is unable, to participate.
-If a party refuses to attend mediation, the court would generally consider that a factor which would negatively impact upon his/her custody or placement position.
+If a party refuses to attend mediation, the court may consider that a factor which would negatively impact upon his/her custody or placement position.

 Second, if mediation fails, a Guardian ad Litem must be appointed.
 A guardian ad litem, commonly referred to as a G.A.L., is an attorney who is appointed to represent the best interests of your child.
 The G.A.L. does not represent either you or your child but, instead, is charged by the court with conducting an investigation and making a recommendation as to what he or she thinks is in your child’s best interests.
 They will usually meet with the parties, talk with the children and talk with other potential witnesses or resources such as friends, relatives, teachers, therapists, etc. The court does not always follow the recommendation of a G.A.L., but usually does strongly consider it.
 Both parties are required to pay the G.A.L. fees, which includes a deposit as well as his or her hourly fees.

-Third, in some counties such as Waukesha and Washington, a custody/placement study may also be required.
+Third, in some counties, a custody/placement study may also be required.
 During a custody/placement study, the court will appoint a social worker from the county social services department to conduct an investigation which is separate from the investigation done by the G.A.L.
 The difference between a custody/placement study and a G.A.L. investigation is that the social worker may testify at a trial or hearing while the G.A.L. is an advocate for your child’s interests and, therefore, may not testify.
 The social worker also makes recommendations based upon their investigation which may include a referral for services such as counseling, psychiatric or alcohol/drug evaluations, anger management counseling or parenting classes.
 Both parties also are usually required to pay one-half of this cost which varies depending on the county.